 is someone who has passed the state real estate salesperson’s examination and has paid the licensing fee.
 To sell residential real estate in CA, a person must be licensed

 and have his or her license hanging with a broker.
 Every state has a regulatory body which controls and monitors who gets (and keeps) a real estate license.
-In California, it’s the Bureau of Real Estate (BRE).
+In California, it’s the Department of Real Estate (DRE).
 There is a lot of wonderfully helpful information on this website.
 One section I reference frequently is the licensee lookup

 , which enables me to get some basic information